back

 cost, scheduling, and failure modes

 Scheduling semantics.
-The idle daemon checks two independent conditions and fires when either is met: inactivity (no events written in the last IDLE_SECONDS, default 300) or pressure (the number of new episodic writes since the last cycle exceeds PRESSURE_EVENTS, default 50).
-The pressure condition prevents a continuously-active agent from never consolidating.
-A manual invocation via brainctl-consolidate dream-cycle ignores both conditions and runs immediately.
-The quiet-hours cron is a separate pipeline that runs housekeeping (decay passes, calibration updates, stale-trigger sweeps), not the three-phase dream cycle itself.
+The homeostatic trigger fires on demand when consolidation pressure exceeds the configured setpoint.
+Two supplementary conditions serve as fallbacks: inactivity (no events written in the last IDLE_SECONDS, default 300) or volume pressure (the number of new episodic writes since the last cycle exceeds PRESSURE_EVENTS, default 50).
+The volume condition prevents a continuously-active agent from never consolidating.
+A manual invocation via brainctl-consolidate dream-cycle ignores all conditions and runs immediately.
+The quiet-hours cron is a separate pipeline that runs housekeeping (decay passes, calibration updates, stale-trigger sweeps), not the eight-phase consolidation pipeline itself.

 Cost envelope.
-Rough figures on a single-agent brain with ~5k semantic memories and ~20k events, measured on an M2 MacBook Pro: NREM replay and Hebbian edge update runs in ~800 ms, REM bisociation takes 2–4 seconds depending on how many hypothesis candidates the LLM is asked to score, Insight community detection runs in ~1.5 seconds.
-Total wall-clock for a full dream cycle on a brain of that size sits between 4 and 7 seconds.
-The cost is dominated by the REM phase because it is the only phase that invokes the LLM; the other two are pure SQL and Python compute.
+Rough figures on a single-agent brain with ~5k semantic memories and ~20k events, measured on an M2 MacBook Pro: the combined NREM phases (tagging, downscaling, replay, coupling, schema acceleration, de-overlap) run in ~2–3 seconds, REM bisociation takes 2–4 seconds depending on how many hypothesis candidates the LLM is asked to score, and housekeeping runs in ~500 ms. Total wall-clock for a full cycle on a brain of that size sits between 4 and 7 seconds.
+The cost is dominated by the REM phase because it is the only phase that invokes the LLM; the rest are pure SQL and Python compute.

 Failure modes and idempotency.
 Consolidation is designed to be crash-safe.
 Each phase writes to the database in its own transaction and records its progress in consolidation_events.
 If the process crashes mid-cycle: